complete-dope/codex/content/posts/Learning-CUDA-Kernels.md

-`nvcc compiler` : based on backend powered by LLVM , seperates device and host code , converts device code to PTX (assembly code) converts host code to obj file
+`nvcc compiler` : Compiler built on top of g++ that compiled cuda code to object file + other formats, based on backend powered by LLVM

 JIT compilation:
 GPU driver takes in the PTX code that is generated in the compilation step by nvcc